 We visited Vlkolinec’s Blockbau timber houses in the early autumn.
 The leaves were giving up their green and turning shades of yellow and orange.
 A few late summer flowers were clutching to life on the steep mountain hillside.

 The primitive nature of Vlkolinec stands in contrast to modern Slovakia.
-We enjoyed visiting Vlkolinec and seeing this slice of life from Slovak life.
+We enjoyed visiting Vlkolinec and seeing this slice of rural life.

 We were the grateful guests of the Slovak Tourist Board and our guide Magdalena Valkovicova.
 As always, all opinions and photography are our own.